GuanceCloud/guance-docs/docs/en/real-user-monitoring/android/app-troubleshooting.md

     10:51:48.996 [FT-SDK]SyncTaskManager com.demo D **********************同步数据成功**********************

 	```

 * Check if Datakit is uploading data to the corresponding workspace and whether it's in an offline state.
-You can confirm this by logging into Observability Cloud and checking the "Infrastructure" section.
+You can confirm this by logging into Guance and checking the "Infrastructure" section.

 	![](../img/17.trouble_shooting_android_datakit_check.png)